turulomio/caloriestracker/README.md

 Install in Windows
 ==================

 You just download caloriestracker-X.X.X.exe and caloriestracker_init-X.X.X.exe and execute them.
-They are portable apps so they took a little more time to start.
+They are portable apps so they took a little more time to start, be patient.

 Install in Windows with Python
 ==============================